 Instructions

 - Preheat an oven-safe skillet on the stovetop over medium heat.
-Add in the ground beef to the skillet, breaking a part the larger chunks as you cook it.
+Add the ground beef to the skillet, breaking apart the larger chunks as it cooks.
 Season the beef with salt and pepper.

 - Add in the diced onion and bell peppers, sautéing the mixture until the veggies soften.